-- 1. Be capable of delivering person centred, safe and compassionate care to the highest standards. - 2.
-Support people to improve and maintain their mental, physical, behavioural health and wellbeing. - 3.
-Be accountable practitioners who provide compassionate, safe and effective care and support. - 4.
-Collaborate and communicate effectively as part of a multidisciplinary team - 5.
-Improve safety and continuously make improvements to quality of care - 6.
+- 1. Be capable of delivering safe and effective care to the highest standards. - 2.
+Be compassionate, competent and confident. - 3.
+Be autonomous practitioners who can make decisions regarding complex care using the best evidence and technology available. - 4.
+Be equipped to deliver a wide range of clinical, care and interpersonal skills underpinned by a systematic knowledge base. - 5.
 Develop resilience and leadership skills required for the future

-Specifically, our aim is to prepare you for eligibility to be admitted to the NMC register as a Nurse Associate through:
+Specifically, our aim is to prepare you for eligibility to be admitted to the NMC register as a Registered Nurse in your chosen field of nursing through:

-- · Achievement of all theoretical and practice learning outcomes - Achievement of the NMC standards of proficiency for Nurse Associates (2018) - · Demonstration of good health and good character
+- Achievement of all theoretical and practice learning outcomes - Achievement of the NMC standards of proficiency for registered Nurses (2018) - Demonstration of good health and good character